 Many people establish trusts during their lifetime to help their assets avoid the expensive and time-consuming probate process when they die.
 The person who settles a trust upon the trust creator's death is often referred to as the “successor trustee” and might be entitled to payment for their services.

-Both executor and trustee compensation can be a flat rate, hourly fee, or a percentage of the estate, which is described in the trust documents or last will and testament in the case of the executor.
-If fees are based on a percentage of the estate’s value, it is usually on a tired model, for example, 5% of the first $100,000, 3% of the next $100,000, etc. Executors or trustees that go beyond the scope of normal duties are entitled to higher compensation.
+Various state laws entitle the executor or trustee to compensation that can be "reasonable," a flat rate, hourly fee, or a percentage of the estate.
+If fees are based on a percentage of the estate’s value, it is usually on a tiered model, for example, 5% of the first $100,000, 3% of the next $100,000, etc. Executors or trustees that go beyond the scope of normal duties are entitled to higher compensation.

-The executor and trustee compensation is paid out of the estate, not the beneficiaries.
+The executor or trustee compensation is paid out of the estate or trust, not by the beneficiaries.
 Additionally, executors may need to get express permission from the court system before receiving their first payment.

 All else being equal, the role of an executor of a probate estate can be more challenging than a successor trustee of a trust due to the complex probate requirements that an executor must meet.

-Statutory trustee compensation rules do not exist.
+Statutory trustee compensation rules are generally less specific.
 Most states provide that a trustee’s compensation must be “reasonable.”
-When you establish a trust, you can specify how you’d like your successor trustee to be compensated for their services.

 Many family members who are both a trustee and a trust beneficiary will agree to waive any compensation rights because they feel they are “honored” to serve in that role for their parent or other loved one who passed away.